 I don't just crank out work.
 I'm picky about what I work on but never predetermine precisely how I will work, how all my fellow collaborators will work together.
 My responsibility as a director is to inspire others to do more--to learn more, to play more, to dream more, to become more.
 More is more.

-I think theater can be one of the most profound, gut-wrenching, intellectually invigorating, entertaining, beautiful, mysterious things in the world.
-And I love how impossible it seems to make that kind of theater.
+I think theater can be one of the most profound, gut-wrenching, intellectually invigorating, entertaining, beautiful, mysterious, hopeful things in the world.
+And I love how impossible it seems - seems - to make that kind of theater.

 It’s not about you

-I have been teaching at the college level for several years.
+I have been teaching theater for a while.
 I am fortunate to have an intrinsic love for teaching that has motivated me and made the hard work one of the great joys of my life.